 - We will be disinfecting pews after Masses.
 After Mass ends, you may stay in the pews for a Prayer of Thanksgiving.

 - To help expedite pew cleaning, congregants should leave the kneeler down where they sat.

 - We will have musical accompaniment but parishioners should refrain from joining in singing the hymns at this time.

-- Missalettes are available in the Side Vestibule for you to take and keep.
+- Missalettes are available at the entrances for you to take and keep.
 You may also bring your own books of the Mass readings, such as Magnificats.
 Phones or tablets are not permitted during Mass.

 A Pastoral Note about Returning to Holy Mass

 Reading news of infection rates and death tolls throughout the world has been a sorrowful experience.
 We have learned to be prudent in taking many precautions to protect our health and the health of others.
 However, we also want to guard ourselves from panic which steals our peace, erodes our trust in God, and scares us into making unreasonable choices.

 Our parish is taking every reasonable precaution to make our Eucharistic gathering as safe as possible.
 We must also not forget that Mass is in the house of Almighty God whose providential grace is ever present.
 We have entrusted our parish to the intercession of the Blessed Virgin Mary and St. Joseph, and we beseech St. Michael's protection at every Mass.
 There are parishioners with serious underlying health issues, or who live with others who have them, which might warrant their continued absence from Mass and other public gatherings.
 Yet for most of us, we must not let pure fear keep us away from the grace of the sacraments.
 We proceed with great care, but we shouldn't postpone our spiritual life to some future day when 'everything is back to normal', since such a day might not exist.